 7.3 Indemnity

 7.3.1 This provision protects each Party from liability incurred to third parties as a result of carrying out the provisions of this Agreement.
-Liability under this provision is exempt from the general limitations on liability found in article 7.2.
+Liability under this provision is exempt from the general limitations on liability found in Article 7.2.

 7.3.2 The Parties shall at all times indemnify, defend, and hold the other Parties harmless from, any and all damages, losses, claims, including claims and actions relating to injury to or death of any person or damage to property, demand, suits, recoveries, costs and expenses, court costs, attorney fees, and all other obligations by or to third parties, arising out of or resulting from another Party's action or failure to meet its obligations under this Agreement on behalf of the indemnifying Party, except in cases of gross negligence or intentional wrongdoing by the indemnified Party.